Skip to Content

 Traditional Ocean Liners

-Ocean liners provide transport from one place to another, similar to how we might use a train or bus to get somewhere.
+Ocean liners are designed to provide transport from one place to another, similar to how we might use a train or bus to travel.

-The experience onboard varied a lot depending on how much guests had paid for the trip.
+The experience onboard Titanic varied a lot – depending on how much guests had paid for the trip.

-For guests who had paid more for their tickets and were in a higher class, the onboard experience could be compared to modern cruise ships.
+For guests who had paid more for their tickets and were in a higher class, the onboard experience could be compared a modern cruise ship.

 Why Aren’t There Any New Ocean Liners?

-The last ocean liner to be built was the Queen Mary 2 built in 2003.
+The last ocean liner to be built was the Queen Mary 2 in 2003.

 How is Cruise Ship Design Changing?